apache/artemis-website/src/contact.md

 #### Chat

 If for some reason a mailing list doesn't work for you then you can potentially chat with other community members in real-time using **[Slack](https://slack.com/)**.
 Access to the [ASF Slack](https://the-asf.slack.com) requires an invitation.
-If you want an invitation to the ActiveMQ Slack channel simply send a request to the [users mailing list](#mailing).
+If you want an invitation to the Artemis Slack channel simply send a request to the [users mailing list](#mailing).